Halloween: Best Scares in the Franchise

 HALLOWEEN (1978) – CHASE ACROSS THE STREET

-Concerned about her pals Annie and Lynda, babysitter Laurie Strode (Jamie Lee Curtis) puts the kids she’s taking care of to bed and walks across the street to the house her friends are supposed be at.
+Concerned about her pals Annie and Lynda, babysitter Laurie Strode (Jamie Lee Curtis) puts the kids she’s taking care of to bed and walks across the street to the house where her friends are supposed to be.
 There she finds their corpses set up like a nightmarish art display – and then their killer attacks Laurie as well.
 She manages to get out of the house, but can’t get any of the neighbors to respond to her screams for help.
 So she runs back to the house she came from, only to find she doesn’t have the keys to the locked door.
 While she waits for a groggy kid to get out of bed and open the door for her, Myers is walking across the street, getting closer and closer, confident that he doesn’t have to pick up the pace to catch her.
 He’s going to get her no matter what… Sequels, like the aforementioned H20, have attempted to replicate this moment a few times over the years, but they can never live up to how effectively scary this simple moment was in the original film.

 Source: Arrow in the Head